JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 - Morning: Evolutionary Models (clock and site models),
     * Running different clock models, estimate

-- Afternoon 1: Accounting for population structure: Neutral trait models (DTA) and structured population models (struct coal + multitype birth death)
+- Afternoon 1: Accounting for population structure: Neutral trait models (DTA) and structured population models (struct coal + multitype birth death) *NICOLA*
     * Tutorial on one of these models

 - Afternoon 2: How to visulize and interpret trees, including phylogenetic uncertainty.
-Dealing with outliers
+Dealing with outliers.
+Alternatively, how to get your data ready.
+From databases to sequences alignment
     * Plotting trees tutorial

 3rd Day: Fancy things